WiktorLigeza/forest-fire-app-/README.md

 # forest-fire-app-
-ugly, unreadable code made in hurry
+ugly, unreadable code made in a hurry